adamcodes716/movie-recommenders/README.md

 # MovieRecommender - Individual
 This script uses a list of movie reviews in order to find movies that are similar to a movie recommended by the user.

+# MovieRecommender - Deep Learning
+This script vectorizes a list of movies.
+A movie is then submitted to the model and the script returns the movies that it sees as being the most similar.